tucant/tucant/README.md

 cargo install dioxus-cli@0.7.0-alpha.3

 cd crates/tucant-dioxus/
-dx serve --platform web --features api --hotpatch
+PDFIUM_STATIC_LIB_PATH=/home/moritz/Downloads/wasm/release/lib/ dx serve --platform web --features api --verbose

+# the The specifier “env” was a bare specifier, but was not remapped to anything.
+Relative module specifiers must start with “./”, “../” or “/” error probably means that linking the library failed

 # in second tab
 bacon tucant-api